sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 Both of our projectiles are now being properly spawned, but we still need to finish linking them together before we can start implementing any logic.

-In the next section. we'll begin implementing the `AProjectile` class (and finishing some missing code in this class) to link the fake and authoritative projectiles together once they're spawned.
+In the next section. we'll begin implementing the `Projectile` class (and finishing some missing code in this class) to link the fake and authoritative projectiles together once they're spawned.